angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 Injectors in Angular have rules that you can leverage to achieve the desired visibility of injectables in your apps.
-By understanding these rules, you can determine in which NgModule or component you should declare a provider.
+By understanding these rules, you can determine in which NgModule, Component or Directive you should declare a provider.

 ## Two injector hierarchies